jnweiger/Napier-Binary-Multiplication-Board/README.md

 ![moved diagonally](photos/photo_2024-09-09_17-54-30.jpg)

 To resolve collisions:
-- Move diagonally into the occupied space, holding the second grape ontop of the other one.
+- Move diagonally into the occupied space, holding the second grape on top of the other one.
 - Discard (eat) one of the grapes **and** move the other one upwards to the next free space.
 - After doing this with all collisions, there may be some new grapes that are not at the bottom or left row of the board.

 Now we can read the result in binary 01111001000 notation and convert it back to decimal: 512 + 256 + 128 + 64 + 8 = 968

 ![final result](photos/photo_2024-09-09_17-54-35.jpg)